2022. I was depressed. There’s five months where I couldn’t tell you what I did.

 Whenever I expressed any kind of disapproval, those around me seemed to get mad at me.

-And I didn’t realize it consciously, but interacting with others felt emotionally unsafe.
+And I didn’t “realize” it, but interacting with others felt unsafe.

 So, if interacting with other people was unsafe, then one way for me to be safe was to be depressed.